Identifying Household Pests 101

 Carpet Beetle Larvae

-Soft, cigar-shaped body covered in hairs and bristles with alternating light and dark stripes
+Soft-bodied larvae with an elongated body covered in hairs and bristles with alternating light and dark stripes

 Black Carpet Beetle Larva